 NEAT tends to enlarge networks if the probability of toggling connections on/off is low and slows down the growing of networks if it is high.
-After some test runs we decided to reduce the probability of toggling (PToggleLink 0.0001) so as to enable NEAT4J to sufficiently optimise the network weights before adding a lot of structure.
+We decided to reduce the probability of toggling (PToggleLink 0.0001) so as to enable NEAT4J to sufficiently optimise the network weights before adding a lot of structure.
 For the same reason we also decreased the probabilities for structural mutation (PAddLink=0.0025, PAddNode=0.00125) after some test runs but left the probabilities for weight changes high (PMutation=0.25, PWeightReplaced=0.85).
 NEAT reacts very strongly to bias neurons and tends to add many of them.
-However, in a few test runs this made the evolution process get stuck without improving the fitness.
+However, this made the evolution process get stuck without improving the fitness in a few test runs.
 We therefore deactivated biases altogether (which makes sense, considering the visual servoing task).
 An appropriate population size is hard to calculate but concerning the fitness increase over (wall-clock) time a smaller population size usually works better than a bigger.
 Hence, we tested two sizes of populations, 30 and 150.
 In most cases the smaller population only performed slightly worse.
-We did not note a significant change in the test outcome when varying parameters for speciation.
+We did not note a significant change in the test outcome when varying parameters for speciation, so we set the number of species to 1.